satveerkhurpa/llm-rag-hackathon/README.md

 curl -X POST "https://replace-with-your-api-gw-url/prod/api/v1/llm/rag" -H  "accept: application/json" -H  "Content-Type: application/json" -d "{\"q\":\"Which versions of XGBoost does SageMaker support?\"}"
 ```

-5. Run the `streamlit` app for the QnA bot on SageMaker Studio.
-On SageMaker Studio create a new Terminal and run the following commands.
+5. Run the `streamlit` app for the QnA bot on the platform of your choice.
+(Cloud9, SageMaker Studio).
+Here is an example of running it on Cloud9.

 ```
 git clone https://github.com/satveerkhurpa/llm-rag-hackathon.git